openframe-org/criteria-set-protocol/README.md

 ### template
 The template metadata, such as the version, name, description, etc.

+#### ID
+The ID of the Template is a string which uniquely identifies the Template independently of the Template or Protocol version.

 #### Template versioning
 The individual version elements are meant to have a bearing on the Template definition:
 * **Patch version**: Intended to track strictly cosmetic changes to the Template, such as tweaks to label strings, names or descriptions (not data values, as this